The BACCO simulation project: biased tracers in real space: Numerical Methods

 To model biased tracers, we will consider a Lagrangian bias expansion.
 We refer to \cite{DesjacquesJeongSchmidt2018} for a review of the perturbative bias formalism.
 As discussed in the introduction, the use of a general biasing formalism will allow us to model the clustering of any tracer of the underlying matter field, without making any strong assumptions about galaxy formation physics.

 Specifically, we will describe the overdensity of objects in Lagrangian space, $\delta_{\rm g}(\qq)$, as a second-order expansion in the linear matter overdensity $\delta(\qq)$ and include potentially non-local dependences via a higher-order derivative $\nabla^2\delta(\qq)$.
-Hence:
+Hence, the Lagrangian density field describes the distribution of biased tracers once weighted by the function:

 where $1$ is a homogeneous field; $s^2(\qq) = s_{ij}(\qq)s_{ij}(\qq)$ is the shear field, defined by the tidal tensor $s_{ij}(\qq) = \partial_i\partial_j \Phi(\qq) - \delta_{ij} \delta(\qq)$, with $\Phi(\qq)$ the local matter gravitational potential.
 Here, $b_1, b_2, b_{s^2},$ and $b_{\nabla^2\delta}$ are the Lagrangian bias parameters, which we assume to be scale-independent in Lagrangian space.
 Note that it is possible to include higher order bias terms and derivatives \cite[e.g.][]{FujitaEtal2020}, albeit they are expected to have a small contribution for low and intermediate mass haloes (\citealt{Abidi_2018}, \citealt{Lazeyras_2019}).